InfoBlock/Website/Updates.md

 ## 09/18/2021
-Everything done to this repository will now be sent to Discord!
+* Everything done to this repository will now be sent to [Discord](https://discord.com/invite/zWFW6yg)!
-Join the Discord here: https://discord.com/invite/zWFW6yg
+* Fixed the webhook